greg-raven/Impeachment-Chronicles/_posts/2017-02-28-the-elephant-in-the-room.md

 ---
-title: 'The elephant in the room'
+title: "The elephant in the room"
 layout: post
 author:
 - Rosemary K.M.
 Sword